 - Early-Bird Cameo: Leela's parents can be seen among the other mutants in crowd scenes.

-- Early Installment Character Design Difference: In her first appearance, Turanga Munda is drawn with human-looking arms instead of the tentacles she's later depicted as having (though they could have mutated from human limbs to tentacles between this episode and "Leela's Homeworld").
+- Early Installment Character-Design Difference: In her first appearance, Turanga Munda is drawn with human-looking arms instead of the tentacles she's later depicted as having.

 - Emotion Chip: Farnsworth installs an empathy chip that allows (or rather, forces) Bender to feel what Leela feels.